By Danielle DeSimone

 “Then, when they leave, you actually made an impact on their life,” Gene said.
 “You actually helped them, even though I’m not giving them anything except rest, you’re still helping them.”

-Before the COVID-19 pandemic temporarily suspended some USO center operations, Gene was volunteering at the USO airport lounge twice a week, covering the morning shifts on the weekends.
+Before the COVID-19 pandemic temporarily suspended some USO center operations back in 2020, Gene was volunteering at the USO airport lounge twice a week, covering the morning shifts on the weekends.
 He especially enjoyed welcoming members of the military community into the center and noted that a crucial part of the USO’s role at this location was offering support to Navy bootcamp graduates and their families.

 “A lot of sailors come through the USO and O'Hare because of Great Lakes training,” Gene said, referring to the more than 40,000 Navy recruits who attend Recruit Training Command (RTC) in Great Lakes, Illinois, each year.